Online Learning State Authorization and Student Complaint Resolution

 910 Raleigh Road

 If, for some reason, the complaint is not satisfactorily resolved with the UNC System Office, the next step would be to file a complaint with Central Piedmont's accrediting agency, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Central Piedmont is accredited by SACSCOC to award associate degrees, diplomas, and certificates.
 If you need to file a complaint with the accrediting agency, follow the SACSCOC Complaint Procedure (PDF).
 The contact information for SACS is:

 1866 Southern Lane

 Alternative Complaint Resolution Procedures for Online/Distance Education Students

-If an issue cannot be resolved internally, the student may file a complaint with his/her state.
+If an issue cannot be resolved internally, you may file a complaint with your state.

 Complaints Outside of Central Piedmont's Process

 For complaints outside of Central Piedmont's process where you are unable to resolve a complaint through the institution's grievance procedures, please go to the State agency’s web site to review the State's Student Complaint Policy (PDF), and complete the State's Student Complaint Form (PDF) to submit a complaint.

 State Authorization Reciprocity Agreement – North Carolina (SARA NC)

 If you do not reside in NC, you may also file a compliant through SARA NC the North Carolina State Education Assistance Authority (SARA NC).
 SARA North Carolina is a program of the North Carolina State Education Assistance Authority.
 The State Authorization Reciprocity Agreement (SARA) is an agreement among member states, districts, and territories that establishes comparable national standards for interstate offering of post-secondary distance education courses and programs.
 The primary objectives of SARA are to make it easier for institutions in North Carolina to provide online and distance education options to students in other states and to provide basic protections for those students.